-- Financial reporting, systems of internal controls, risk management and governance process of IFL; - Internal auditors and external auditors; and - Quality of compliance with IFL's corporate governance policies and applicable laws, rules, and regulations.
+- Financial reporting, systems of internal controls, risk management and governance process of the Company; - Internal auditors and external auditors; and - Quality of compliance with the Company's corporate governance policies and applicable laws, rules, and regulations.

 Risk Committee

 The Risk Committee is a stand-alone committee that is separate and distinct from the Company's Audit Committee.